 The U.S. Consulate General in Tijuana advances the bilateral relationship in the Baja peninsula – the most populous and interconnected area along the U.S.-Mexico border.
 Strong social, linguistic, historical, and business ties contribute to extensive cross-border cooperation in many areas and to a broad sentiment that northern Baja/southern California is one integrated, dynamic region where economic well-being is interdependent.
 Through more than 125 years of cooperation in the Baja peninsula, the U.S. Consulate General has become an integral part of the community and a vital actor in the US-Mexico relationship.

-The visa unit processes all categories of visa applications for temporary travel to the United States including travel for tourism, business and study.
-Mission Mexico has ten visa issuing posts that combined process nearly 2 million visa applications a year.
+The Nonimmigrant Visa unit processes all categories of nonimmigrant visas applications for temporary travel to the Unites States including for tourism, business, and study.
+The unit does not, however, process TN or TD visas.

 The Office of Public Affairs handles all press, cultural, information, and educational programs of the U.S. government in Baja California, Baja California Sur, Sonora and Sinaloa in order to build greater understanding of an appreciation for the United States and its policies.